-Even the best written CV in the world can be let down by a lack of proper presentation.
+Even the best CV in the world can be let down by poor presentation…

 Keep it short and sweet.
 The most effective CVs aren’t just informative, they’re also concise.
 Try and get straight to the most pertinent points, and ideally take up no more than two sides of A4.